alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Emotions can interact with each other to enhance or transform the overall experience.

 **Pure emotion**
-- We can combine several different emotional triggers that drive the exact same emotion.
+- Multiple emotional triggers can produce the same emotion when combined.

 #### Engines of Experience